YazenSH/Tomato_Leafs_Diseases_Classification_TinyML/README.md

 libraries need to be installed:

 1- Wife Frimware :

 https://pmanzoni.notion.site/MQTT-with-Nicla-14db85cfd46580758314ced9f3e26ea7

 From Arduino IDE:

 2- PubSubClient

 3-Grove_Temperature_And_Humidity_Sensor

 4-NTPClient

-secret.h:
+#Files You Need To Edit
-add cred for the connections
+secret.h: add credentials for the connections